Romanian Tomato Soup- Dairy Free– a delicious version of the American classic tomato soup. This recipe is not made with dairy or flour.

 - 2 pounds tomatoes chopped and blended in a blender

-- (optional: Use Tomato paste, canned chopped tomatoes, canned diced tomatoes)
+- (optional: Use 16-18oz canned Tomato puree, canned chopped tomatoes, canned diced tomatoes)

 - 1/4 cup rice(or 2 handfuls of pasta)

-- 1/2 bunch of chopped parley or 1-2 Tbsp dry parsley
+- 1/2 bunch of chopped parley or 1-2 teaspoons dried parsley or basil

 - salt and pepper to taste